waynewccheng/paulcode/KWColorFilters/Readme.txt

 * expanded_uncert calls f_expanded_uncert and  f_lab_array_tbl

-	Applies the unceratinty issued from the reproducibility experiements to the filters save results in "Results_KW_Filters" in csv and matalbe formats
+	Applies the unceratinty issued from the reproducibility experiements to the filters save results in "Results_KW_Filters" in csv and matlab formats

 	Names_KW_ColFilters.txt
 	filter_list (Names_KW_ColFilters)